Global Co-curricular Experiences

 You organise these experiences yourself, usually in response to an opportunity advertised through your faculty, by a Monash group, club or society.
 Each experience works differently, so make sure you research carefully and follow the advice provided by the organiser on program dates, details and costs.

-Overseas co-curricular experiences can qualify for complimentary travel insurance and Monash Abroad funding.
+Overseas co-curricular experiences can qualify for complimentary travel insurance.
 To do so, your overseas experience must be Monash endorsed and registered with Monash Abroad.

 Where can I go and what can I learn?